Fast Rate Information-theoretic Bounds on Generalization Errors: Tightness of Individual Mutual Information Bound

 for any $\eta \in \mathbb{R}$ and any $n > \max\left\{\frac{(4\eta^2\sigma^4_N+\eta\sigma^2_N)(2\eta^2\sigma^4_N+\eta\sigma^2_N)}{\eta^2\sigma^4_N}, 4\eta^2\sigma_N^4 + 2 \eta\sigma_N^2\right\} $ where the detailed calculations can be found in Appendix~\ref{apd:example3}.
 Hence $r(W,Z)$ is $\sqrt{\frac{8\sigma_N^4}{n}}$-sub-Gaussian under the distribution $P_{W} \otimes \mu$.
 Then the bound becomes,

 which is $O(1/n)$, yielding a fast rate characterization. \end{example}

-Unlike prior results where the bounds are based on the assumption that the loss function is $\sigma$-sub-Gaussian, we assume that the \emph{excess risk} is $\sigma$-sub-Gaussian.
-Even though the bound in~(\ref{eq:our_result}) has exactly the same form as in~(\ref{eq:bu_result}), the key difference is that under our assumption, $\sigma$ can depend on the sample size and will converge to $0$ as the sample size increases, while this is not the case under the previous assumption as we see in Example~\ref{sec:example}.
-Moreover, the excess risk can be straightforwardly upper bounded as in~(\ref{eq:our_result_excess}).
-Although this slight variation of the result gives an asymptotically tight bound, the assumption change from $\ell(W, Z)$ to $r(W, Z)$ seems rather arbitrary.
-In the following subsection, we give an intuitive explanation and a justification for this choice.
+Unlike prior results that assume the loss function $\ell(W, Z)$ is $\sigma$-sub-Gaussian, we instead assume that the \emph{excess risk} $r(W, Z)$ is $\sigma$-sub-Gaussian.
+Although the bound in~(\ref{eq:our_result}) takes the same form as~(\ref{eq:bu_result}), the key distinction is that in our setting, $\sigma$ (taking the form $\sqrt{8\sigma_N^4/n}$) varies with the sample size $n$ and in fact vanishes as $n$ increases, leading to a tighter asymptotic bound.
+This behavior does not arise under the previous assumption, as illustrated in Example~\ref{sec:example}.
+Moreover, the excess risk can be more directly controlled, as shown in~(\ref{eq:our_result_excess}).
+While the shift from bounding the loss to bounding the excess risk may initially appear unconventional, we provide further intuition and theoretical justification for this choice in the following subsection.